Richard Lewis (journalist): Other activities

-In Fall 2021, Lewis began working as a lecturer at the University of New Haven, teaching an online course for student in the school's Master's in Esports Business program, alongside Declan Hill.
+In autumn 2021, Lewis began teaching an online course in esports integrity at the University of New Haven, as part of the university's Master's in Esports Business programme.
+He co-taught the course alongside Declan Hill, a specialist in sports corruption and match-fixing.

 Awards

-In 2016 Lewis was awarded the "Esports Journalist of the Year" award by Esports Industry Awards.
-In 2019, Lewis won the award a second time.
-In his 2019 acceptance speech, Lewis criticized gaming outlets such as Kotaku and Polygon for gatekeeping the games industry.
-In 2020 Lewis was awarded a Lifetime Achievement Award by the Esports Industry Awards.
-In 2023 Lewis won his third Esports Journalist of The Year Award.
+In 2016, Lewis was awarded Esports Journalist of the Year by the Esports Industry Awards.
+He won the award again in 2019; in his acceptance speech, Lewis criticised gaming outlets including Kotaku and Polygon for gatekeeping within the games industry.
+In 2020, Lewis received a Lifetime Achievement Award from the Esports Industry Awards.
+In 2023, Lewis won Esports Journalist of the Year for a third time, becoming the first person to win the award on three occasions.